BayAreaLearningPartners/welcome-to-git/README.md

 A project that is under version control.
 Structurally, this is a folder (a.k.a. directory) that has git superpowers because it has the hidden ".git" folder in it.
 Changes made to files in a repository will be noticed by git unless they are set up to be ignored (somehting we didn't cover. search: ".gitignore")

 ### commit
 A snapshot of your project at a point it time that has a description.
-In GitHub Desktop, you create this by gathering a group of changes that you have made since the last commit by reviewing which boxes are checked under "changes" tab, typing out a brief description, and pressing "commit to <branch>".
+In GitHub Desktop, you create this by gathering a group of changes that you have made since the last commit by reviewing which boxes are checked under "changes" tab, typing out a brief description, and pressing "commit to *branch_name*".

 ### push
 Copying the commits that you have accumulated on your repository to a repository somewhere else.